 Basically, dogs of this method will not be 100% Bulldog anymore.
 Crossbreeds also run the risk of introducing new health issues or worsening current ones if they are not planned wisely.

 Another method is to introduce the dwarfism gene to the breed.
 Rather than shrinking the dog’s size as a whole, this introduces the gene that creates short and stumpy legs.
 Think Dachshunds or Corgis.

 The shorter legs will make the original breed a lot lower to the ground, so they appear smaller.
 Dogs with this trait are known as chondrodysplastic.

 This method is generally not desirable.
 It brings with it a lot of potential joint and back issues.
 You will be adding a lot of stress to the joints of the dog.
 This can lead to early onset of arthritis and other painful conditions.

 Dogs with this trait need special care to prevent wear and tear to their overworked joints and to prevent injury.

-As for the mini Bulldog, in particular, they are usually created by either crossbreeding with a Pug or breeding the smallest members of the breed with each other.
+They are usually created by either crossbreeding with a Pug.
+Or breeding the smallest members of the breed with each other.